 Even the Royal College of Nursing noted their disappointment and avered on their website, “On behalf of our members, we have voiced our disappointment over the length of time it has taken to develop this guidance and includes nursing as an equal stakeholder alongside medical professional organisations.
 Employers must adhere to this guidance to regain the confidence of the nursing workforce. “

 The Guardian asked last weekend raised this query: “Was the UK as prepared as it should have been for coronavirus, including holding the appropriate levels of the right PPE equipment?”.
 The article then acknowledges the need for a practical debate rather than an academic one.
 It then made a conjecture that logistics is the problem.

 Could logistics mean Section 8 of the Personal Protective Equipment (PPE) Regulations 2002, where no person responsible shall place on the market any PPE unless the requirements enumerated as subsection 2 have been complied with in relation thereto?
 This practically means another layer of gatekeeping (justified to an extent, some quarters would argue) before we can get necessary supplies delivered to the frontliners.

-The Personal Protective Equipment Regulations was enacted in 2002, eighteen years before the COVID-19 pandemic.
+The Personal Protective Equipment Regulations were enacted in 2002, eighteen years before the COVID-19 pandemic.
 Was the apocalyptic effect of the pandemic on the supply chain foreseeable then?
 Quite probably - several contagion films had arguably thought of it (pre and post-2002)

 Was the UK stockpile of PPE kept at a level with sufficient consideration as to the “Section 8 effect” during an apocalyptic supply market?